Clarkias & Beeblossoms

 Identification

 Clarkias are rather variable in the appearance of their flowers, which can aid identification.
 As members of the Onagraceae, they typically have flowers with four sepals, four petals and eight stamens and the flowers appear in a terminal spike or cluster at the top of a leafy stem.
-Several species are simply known as 'Clarkia' in cultivation, while Clarkia amoena is typically cultivated as Godetia, which is an old genus name which is no longer used.
+Several species are simply known as 'Clarkia' in cultivation, while Clarkia amoena is typically cultivated as Godetia, which is an old genus name that is no longer used.
 As these names are unhelpful in defining the species accurately, I have used the English names that are well-established in their native North America.

 Farewell-to-spring Clarkia amoena